 Know Which Jobs to Hand Over

-Hiring people who specialize in certain parts of your real estate business is key to maximizing your time.
+Hiring people who specialize in certain parts of your real estate business is key to maximizing your time, so be sure to include team members in your real estate investment business plan.
 Not sure which jobs to divvy up to others?
 Dan Martell, my mentor, suggests bucketing tasks by labeling them as worth $10, $100, $500, or $5,000.
 Obviously, you want to spend as much time as you can on the $500 and $5,000 activities, which means you’ll need systems and a team to take care of the rest.

 Start by looking at everything you do to close a deal.
-Your list will probably include things like mailing prospects, answering the phone, investigating leads, checking on properties, working with owners, locking in contracts, and checking off other miscellaneous tasks.
+Your list will probably include things like fine-tuning your real estate text message marketing, mailing prospects, answering the phone, investigating leads, checking on properties, working with owners, locking in contracts, and checking off other miscellaneous tasks.
 This alone ends up taking up about a week and a half of time.

-By leaning on the DealMachine app to send mail and find properties, you can take that $104 an hour figure up to $233.
+By leaning on the DealMachine app to find properties and send real estate postcards that work, you can take that $104 an hour figure up to $233.
 That’s almost half a million a year.

 How DealMachine Improves Efficiency

 Delegating, outsourcing, and eliminating jobs can be tough, especially for entrepreneurs who like to be hands-on.
 But sharing responsibilities and staying the course will be worth your while.

 When you or your DealFinders notice a potential deal, just snap a picture of it and the app will locate the property and contact information.
 I’ve even seen DealFinder pros curate more than a dozen properties in less than an hour.
 You can then either set up mailers to go out to owners automatically or save the information to approve later.
 Either way, you make the process of finding and contacting possible sellers easier and more efficient for everyone involved.